 Whenever possible, furlough should be pre-approved by your supervisor and furlough can be taken immediately upon appointment with no negative effect on your health insurance eligibility, leave eligibility, probationary period and holiday pay.
 For more information about furlough requirements checkout the Furlough Guidelines (PDF) on the Division of Personnel and Labor Relations homepage.

 Union Membership / Representation

 If your position is represented by a union, it is your responsibility to contact them on your own time regarding any obligations.
-The contact information is included on the Union Notification form and the GGU Notification Form on the New Employee Orientation Forms page.
+The contact information is included on the Union Notification form (PDF) and the GGU Notification Form (PDF) on the New Employee Orientation Forms page.
 If you are unsure which union represents you, please check with your supervisor.

 Union Business Leave Bank